 Provide a valuable scientific contribution to medical literature available in PubMed Central.

 Cureus peer review assists the author in creating the best possible scholarly article.
 Peer reviewers (invited by the author and Editors-in-Chief) provide comprehensive criticism, helping to provide authors with an efficient and fruitful publishing process.
-What’s more, all articles published in Cureus will be indexed in PubMed Central after a one month waiting period!
+What’s more, all articles published in Cureus will be indexed in PubMed Central approximately six weeks after publication!

 All submitted articles must undergo a single-blind review process.
 A minimum of five individuals with requisite domain knowledge are invited to review each article.
-Prior to the forwarding of an invitation, each author-submitted reviewer is carefully vetted by a Cureus Editor-in-Chief (EIC) with a specific focus on relevant scientific expertise.
+Prior to the forwarding of an invitation, each author-submitted reviewer is carefully vetted by our editorial staff with a specific focus on relevant scientific expertise.

 Upon accepting an invitation to review an article, each reviewer is assigned a Greek letter used by the author for identification purposes (e.g. Reviewer Alpha).
 This ensures that all Cureus reviewers are completely anonymous.
-All peer review is conducted within Crodoc, an online editing tool, to make commenting and collaborating with authors faster and easier than ever.
+All peer review is conducted within our custom-built online editing tool.
+Here’s how the process works.

 - You’ll receive an email invitation that includes the article’s title, author, categories and abstract.
 Two buttons are available: “Accept review” and “Decline review.”
 Selecting “Accept review” will take you to review mode.
 Selecting “Decline review” will notify the article’s submitting author and Cureus editors.

-- You may re-enter review mode at any time by selecting “Continue review” in the My Reviews tab or by clicking “Accept review” in the original email invitation (as mentioned in Step 1).
+- You may re-enter review mode at any time by selecting “Continue my review” in the My Reviews tab of your dashboard or by clicking “Accept review” in the original email invitation (as mentioned in Step 1).